rnelsonchem/simpledbf/README.rst

     # This is using Python2 again

 The HDF file export is currently broken in Python2 due to a `limitation in Pandas HDF export with unicode`_.
-It may be the more recent versions of Pandas have fixed this issue.
+This issue may be fixed future versions of Pandas.

 .. _Anaconda Python distribution: http://continuum.io/downloads
 .. _limitation in Pandas HDF export with unicode: http://pandas.pydata.org/